federicoperezmarina/project_nlp_with_nltk/README.md

 ## Docker image
 First of all we are going to use docker to prepare the environment.

-This is the Dockerfile were we can see how to install python and library vaderSentiment.
+This is the Dockerfile were we can see how to install python and library nltk.
 ```sh
 FROM ubuntu:latest